Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 ZOOM B1 Four *
 ZOOM B1X Four *

-* - Four-series firmware contains a new file: "GUARDZDL.ZT2".
-Should it be modified or can be simply removed from file list?
+* - under construction
 ```
+**New effects injection into Four-series pedals is not ready yet.
+But it is possible!
+You can you mungwell's python script to install them: [zoom-zt2](https://github.com/mungewell/zoom-zt2)!**

 It seems that both pedal types are not compatible with each other: ZDL-type pedals cannot use ZD2-effects and vice versa.

 For example, if your multi-effect processor is "G1on", then you can add effects from "B1on", "MS-50G", "MS-60B" (ZDL).
 But you can't add effects from "G5n", "AC-2" or "B3n" (ZD2).